cube-inc/cube-vue-image-lazy/README.md

 Vue.use(ImageLazy)

-// You can override defaults
+// Or you can override defaults
 Vue.use(ImageLazy, {
   name: 'ImageLazyLoad',
   delay: 500,
   baseClass: 'image-lazy-load',
-  hiddenClass: 'image-lazy-load-hidden'
+  deferredClass: 'image-lazy-load-deferred'
+  loadingClass: 'image-lazy-load-loading'
+  loadedClass: 'image-lazy-load-loaded'
 })
 ```